mindspore-ai/docs/tutorials/source_en/model_infer/ms_infer/weight_prepare.md

 To convert Hugging Face weight files into MindSpore weight files, perform the following steps:

-1. Load the Hugging Face weight files into a list of PyTorch tensors.
-2. Convert the PyTorch tensor list into a list of MindSpore tensors.
-3. Save the MindSpore tensor list as a MindSpore CKPT weight file.

-- **Install the Python dependency package**: Since the conversion involves both Hugging Face and MindSpore, you need to install the respective Python packages, primarily including transformers, torch, and mindspore.
+1. **Install the Python dependency package**: Since the conversion involves both Hugging Face and MindSpore, you need to install the respective Python packages, primarily including transformers, torch, and mindspore.

     ```shell
     pip install torch